pate0304/ws-mobile-kotlin-irenicj/README.md

 ## To test the library

 -import this project to Android studio or IntelliJ IDEA -Build and install this app module on emulator or physical device.
 -Fab button on bottom corner mimics the library log call.
-[What is this for?](https://github.com/EQWorks/work-samples#what-is-this)
+-Testclass TestLogRequest has jUnit test function in library EQWorks package [What is this for?](https://github.com/EQWorks/work-samples#what-is-this)